lab1092/blender-manual_ja/manual/physics/fluid/obstacle.rst

 )

 Boundary type
    Determines the stickiness of the obstacle surface, called "Surface Adhesion".
    Surface Adhesion depends in real-world on the fluid and the graininess or friction/adhesion/absorption qualities of the surface.

+   Noslip
-   - :guilabel:`Noslip` causes the fluid to stick to the obstacle (zero velocity).
+      causes the fluid to stick to the obstacle (zero velocity).
+   Free
-   - :guilabel:`Free` (-slip) allows movement along the obstacle (only zero normal velocity).
+      (-slip) allows movement along the obstacle (only zero normal velocity).
+   Part
-   - :guilabel:`Part` (-slip) mixes both types, with 0 being mostly noslip, and 1 being identical to freeslip.
+      (-slip) mixes both types, with 0 being mostly noslip, and 1 being identical to freeslip.

    Note that if the mesh is moving, it will be treated as noslip automatically.